austinsonger/Policy-Portal/configuration-and-change-management.md

 **AWS Account Structure / Organization**

-\<PlaceHolder> maintains a single Organization in AWS, maintained in a top-level AWS account (master).
+`<Company Placeholder>` maintains a single Organization in AWS, maintained in a top-level AWS account (master).
 Sub-accounts are connected that each hosts separate workloads and resources in its own sandboxed environment.
-The master account itself handles aggregated billing for all connected sub-accounts but does not host any workload, service or resource, with the exception of DNS records for \<PlaceHolder> root domain, using AWS Route53 service.
+The master account itself handles aggregated billing for all connected sub-accounts but does not host any workload, service or resource, with the exception of DNS records for `<Company Placeholder>` root domain, using AWS Route53 service.
 DNS records for subdomains are maintained in the corresponding sub-accounts.

 Access to each account is funneled through our designated SSO provider, which establishes a trust relationship to a set of predefined roles in the master account.
 Once authenticated, a user then leverages AWS IAM Assume Role capability to switch to a sub-account to access services and resources.